-How do I effectively teach online?
+How do I teach online effectively?

 Teaching online can be more challenging than some people anticipate.
 In most cases, online courses are completely developed and ready to run before the semester begins.
 This means that all content—including lectures, assessments, rubrics and discussion questions—are conceptualized, created, and scheduled prior to the first day of class.
 Grading and communication can be more time consuming in an online course, because of the need for frequent and timely feedback.
 Consider the following, as stated by Andrea Zellner in “Dealing with your online teaching challenges“: